harshitjuneja/Tux4Kids-GSOC-2016-application/readme.md

 Project(Tux Mind Math)
 -------------

->- **Project Goals :**
+> - **Project Goals :**
+>
-> 1. Enable kids to calculate faster (Step-wise tricks).
+>1.
+Enable kids to calculate faster (Step-wise tricks).
-> 2. Tell them how quick they actually are (Cumulative index).
+>2.
+Tell them how quick they actually are (Cumulative index).
-> 3. Make learning fun and motivating (Scoring and Level based games).
+>3.
+Make learning fun and motivating (Scoring and Level based games).

 ----------

 >
 >- **Why Tux Mind Math ?**
+>
 >1.
 I will get to try more animations and effects and leverage the full potential of Phaser along with HTML5.
 >2.
 I believe making easily understandable and entertaining games is the perfect way to supplement boring regular classwork.
-When it's a game we tend to learn quickly.
+When it's a game kids learn quickly.

 ----------